Let me preface this post with a disclaimer:

 - To embarrass my son at some opportune time in the future.

 - To keep in mind that life happens.
 Mornings can go awry.
 Plans can change.
 You may not be able to control what happens, but you can control how you respond.
-And if you look hard enough, there’s usually a silver lining.
+And if you look hard enough, there’s usually a silver lining, find more about us.

 - To remember that laughter is still the best medicine.